GoesM/DeepReI_fork/README.md

 5) Install DeepReI by typing the following code in R.

 	devtools::install_github("GoesM/DeepReI_fork")

+6) set-up tensorflow environment
+During this first test of the DeepReI, it is beneficial to see notifications appearing in R console.
+In some cases, a “Tensorflow not found” error could appear, and, it is possible to fix it by typing the following code to R console (after stopping the DeepReI by clicking on red “stop” button).

+	tensorflow::install_tensorflow(version = “2.5.0")

 At this moment, the DeepReI uses demo model – prediction will not be performed.

+## prepare the AI-Model (as .h5 file)
 6) Open 7-Zip File Manager (installed in step #3), find extdata folder in directory where DeepReI package was installed (e.g. Documents\R\win-library\4.0/DeepReI).
 Click on the model_DeepReI.zip.001 by right mouse button in the 7-Zip File Manager and select „Combine files…“.
 This procedure creates model_DeepReI.h5 file in zip folder.
 Unzip the .h5 file and replace the original model_DeepReI.h5 file in extdata folder with unzipped model_DeepReI.h5 file.

-During this first test of the DeepReI, it is beneficial to see notifications appearing in R console.
-In some cases, a “Tensorflow not found” error could appear, and, it is possible to fix it by typing the following code to R console (after stopping the DeepReI by clicking on red “stop” button).

-	tensorflow::install_tensorflow(version = “2.5.0")
+## use DeepReI !

 INSTRUCTIONS FOR USE: